gabinsane/multimodal-vae-comparison/README.md

   dataset: ../data/image  # path to the folder or .pkl file with the first modality train data
   type: img # how to treat the modality, mostly for logging/saving reasons, does not depend on the data type
 modality_2:
-  dataset: ../data/attrs.pkl  # path to the folder or .pkl file with the second modality train data
+  dataset: ../data/4096d.pkl  # path to the folder or .pkl file with the second modality train data
   type: txt # how to treat the modality, mostly for logging/saving reasons, does not depend on the data type
+  num_words: 3 # in case you use img-vec dataset with text vectors, enter here how many words does each data sample contain (default is 3)
 ```

 The arguments contain some additional hyperparameters which were included in the MoE code, however we did not yet test these so they remain default: